The Hannover Brothers

 Prince Christian graduated from NYU in 2006.
 He is an administrator of Julio Santo Domingo’s Sheik n’ Beik entertainment company.
 He works a little bit with Alexander Dellal’s art gallery in London (20 Hoxton Square) but spends a lot of time variously in Monaco and the United Arab Emirates.
 He makes a home in Dubai and he helped promote the new Stars n’ Bars franchise in Abu Dhabi.
 Finally, he has been a Sodi W Series karting racer since last year; he registered as an SWS driver at the Dubai Autodrome and is part of the Stars n’ Bars Monte-Carlo team.
 But probably, Christian’s most important job will be to support and counsel his brother, who after all, has the weight of the Hannoverian royal house on his shoulders!Filed under German Royals

-Tagged Auction, Biography, Hannover, Marienburg Castle, Palaces, Prince Christian of Hannover, Prince Ernst August.
+Tagged Auction, Biography, Hanover, Marienburg Castle, Palaces, Prince Christian of Hanover, Prince Ernst August.

 - Ice Princess: Alexandra of Hannover Scores Silver (Again)